Some martial arts were designed to kill. No rules. No mercy. Lethal intent.

 The MCMAP includes skills borrowed from other disciplines, like the grappling of BJJ and the striking of one of the world’s most popular martial arts… Muay Thai.

 Muay Thai is widely considered to be the world’s most effective striking art.
+This fighting style is commonly referred to as the “Art of Eight Limbs.”
 Why?
-Because it draws on the use of all 8 limbs:
+Because it draws on the use of all 8 extremities:

-This, unlike many striking styles, makes it effective at all striking ranges.
-Like Taekwondo, kicks can be used to keep an opponent at range, but if an opponent gets into grappling range, sharp elbow strikes, and powerful knees both come into play.
+This, unlike many forms of martial arts, makes it effective at all striking ranges.
+Like Taekwondo, kicks can be used to keep an opponent at range, but if an opponent gets into grappling range, sharp elbow strikes, and powerful knee strikes both come into play.

 Muay Thai is built to deliver versatile and devastating attacks that can batter the human frame at ease.
 Think broken ribs, and shattered orbital bones.
 In fact, it’s not uncommon for Muay Thai fighters to have blood in their urine for days after a fight.
 For them, it’s just another day in the office.

-Krav Maga is not based around sporting competitions in any way.
+Krav Maga is not based around martial arts sporting competitions in any way.

 There are no clear fighting rules with Krav Maga.
 Instead, there’s one goal: neutralize the enemy.
 That might sound pretty intense, and well… it is!